Galileo88/Galileos-Planet-Pack/README.md

 * Mac and Linux Version uses quite a bit of ram (about 3gbs).
 Its either this, or have pinstripey planets and not be able to use this planet pack.
 Sorry.

 * Running game in dx11 causes terrain textures to be pinstriped.

+* Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
+Its stock bug made more noticeable by Kopernicus